AlpUnsal/transformer-implementation/README.md

 # Attention is All You Need Implementation
-To practice and better understand the Transformer architecture, I am rebuilding the model from scratch.
+To practice and better understand the Transformer architecture, I am rebuilding the model architecture from scratch.

-This implementation is done by only reading through the paper itself (using an LLM to build this would not help me learn and would also be super ironic)
+This implementation is done by only reading through the paper itself.

+I didn't end up training the model since I'm a broke undergrad student...

+I looked through the Transformer implementation and only used LLMs to validate my implementation.

 # Motivation